MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/getting-started.md

 [!INCLUDE [subheader.md](../includes/pat_large.md)]

-Chat Copilot is an educational AI chat application sample.
+Chat Copilot is an AI chat application sample created for educational purposes.
 It is built on Microsoft Semantic Kernel and has two components:
 - A frontend [React web app](https://github.com/microsoft/chat-copilot/tree/main/webapp) that provides a user interface for interacting with the Semantic Kernel.
 - A backend [.NET web service](https://github.com/microsoft/chat-copilot/tree/main/webapi) that provides an API for the React web app to interact with the Semantic Kernel.